Skip to main content

 cd my-project

-# Create a context and a root module for the project
+# Run tasks to create a configuration and a root module for the project:

 TFT_CONTEXT=dev task tft:context:new